1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1996-D Nickel Value

-The 1996-D nickel represents Denver’s contribution to the year’s massive production, with 817,736,000 pieces struckโslightly less than Philadelphia’s output but still creating widespread availability in circulation.
+The 1996-D nickel represents Denver’s contribution to the year’s massive production run, with 817,736,000 pieces struck — slightly fewer than Philadelphia’s output but still creating widespread availability in all circulated grades.

 Like its Philadelphia counterpart, the 1996-D demonstrates how striking quality determines value in modern high-mintage coinage.
-Full Steps designation remains the critical factor, requiring complete definition of Monticello’s steps without interruption.
-Population data reveals the scarcity of top-grade examples, with Full Steps specimens at MS66 and above representing a small fraction of surviving coins.
+The Full Steps (FS) designation remains the critical factor, requiring complete definition of every step on Monticello’s entrance portico without interruption or weakness.
+Specialists consider the 1996-D even more challenging to locate with a clean Full Steps strike than the 1996-P, due to differences in die quality and striking pressure at the Denver facility.

 1996-D Nickel Price/Grade Chart